neonfuz/ccmke/src/pages/about/index.md

 intro:
   image: /img/about us pic.png
   imageText: diversity
+  body: >-
-  body: Our care is Strengths-Based, Trauma-informed, Evidenced-Based, Culturally
+    Our care is Strengths-Based, Trauma-informed, Evidenced-Based, Culturally Competent

-    Competent
+    We can help with

+    * Depression and Motivation

+    * Anxiety and Stress Management
 therapists:
   - id: sarah-la-follette
     image: /img/xd/mom cc.png